SebastienFCT/daily-coding-problem/swift/Problem 54/README.md

 ## Solution

+> THIS SOLUTION ONLY WORKS FOR SIMPLER BOARD
+> IT SHOULD IMPLEMENT A RECURSIVE SYSTEM THAT BUMP TO THE LAST CHANGE CELL EVERYTIME IT GETS STUCK SOMEWHERE

 Our sudoku template will be represented by a matrix of numbers.

 We will represent the missing spots by nil